Rethinking the way we shop

 Please come visit us at 74 The Street in Ashtead or find us inside Greenwise Cafe, 236-240 Cobham Road, Fetcham.
 We can’t wait to meet you.
 We want to serve the communities for years to come and working together, we can bring the right offer to ensure we protect our planet and make living in a sustainable way, easy.
 RETHINK-REFUSE-REDUCE-REPURPOSE-REUSE-RECYCLE-ROT

-The story behind Fetcham from the Cupboard
+The story behind Fetcham from the Cupboard (now Greenwise)

 Fetchem from the Cupboard launched in July 2018 by Tracey in answer to her own search to buy her food with less single use packaging.
 After only a few months of planning, researching initial suppliers and making local connections, trading began and the community support encouraging her from the beginning, which lead to the second Cupboard in Ashstead being opening in March 2019.